New Canaan DCF Investigations

 Many behaviors can be seen as “red flags” to DCF investigators: hostility, refusal to cooperate, and refusal to allow children to be interviewed to name a few.
 There is a balance that needs to be struck between politeness and protecting your rights.
 Having an attorney present during interactions with DCF is wise.
 They can stop questioning if it becomes unnecessarily invasive.

 While interactions should be polite, it is not necessary to agree to every demand or answer every question.
-A DCF investigator may appear informal and friendly, but anything said or done in their presence may be taken out of context and used against your family’s interests.
+A DCF investigator in New Canaan may appear informal and friendly, but anything said or done in their presence may be taken out of context and used against your family’s interests.

 In most cases, DCF must conclude an investigation with 45 days.
 The investigator will make a recommendation, and the agency will issue a notice based on the recommendations.
 The agency may find that the claims of abuse or neglect have been substantiated by evidence or not substantiated.